chupacca/Setup-and-or-Notes/notes/binary/architectures/README.md

-### This if for information on different architectures
+### This is for information on different architectures